angelajfisher/diy-static-deployment/README.md

 > **Note:** The `<MY SECRET>` variable can be anything you'd like.
 It will be used to ensure that the webhook is only triggered by a trusted source.

-Before our hook is ready to listen to the public internet, we need to add the script it will be calling.
+Before our hook is ready to listen to the public internet, we need to add the script(s) it will be calling.
 Create a new file, `/var/scripts/pull-site-changes.sh` and copy the contents of this repository's [file of the same name](webhooks/pull-site-changes.sh).
 Again, remember to replace the variables \<encased in arrows\> before saving.

+If you are utilizing a twin-server setup for redundancy, repeat this process with the `/var/scripts/reach-parity.sh` file [found here](webhooks/reach-parity.sh).

 You will need a GitHub classic token with read permissions to use in the script's curl request.
 It is **very** important that you test your setup thoroughly, as misuse of the GitHub API with your access token attached **will** get your account suspended.
 While safeguards have been implemented to prevent infinite loops between twin servers, always double check your setup and make any necessary changes to secure your account.

 A couple more action items before the webhook service can launch:
-- The script must also be converted into an executable with `sudo chmod -x /var/scripts/<SCRIPT NAME>.sh`.
+- All scripts must also be converted into executables with `sudo chmod -x /var/scripts/<SCRIPT NAME>.sh`.
 - `unzip` must be installed: `sudo apt-get install unzip`

 Now the webhook service can begin listening!
 Replace the variables \<enclosed in arrows\> with those from your setup and then run the following command: